ggicci/strconvx/README.md

 sb, err := strconvx.New(loc) // err is nil

 sb.ToString() // L(3,4)
-sb.FromString("L(5,6)") // ErrNotStringUnmarshaler, "not a CanFromString"
+sb.FromString("L(5,6)") // ErrNotStringUnmarshaler, "not a StringUnmarshaler"
 ```

 ### Hybrid Options